Number of local minima in discrete-time fractional Brownian motion

 Recently, Kundu, Majumdar, and Schehr derived the exact distribution of the number of local minima for a broad class of Markovian symmetric walks~\cite{kundu2024universal,kundu2025constrained}, which is expressed explicitly in terms of combinatorial coefficients and converges to a Gaussian distribution with mean $N/4$ and variance $N/16$ as the number of steps $N$ grows.
 However, many real-world systems are non-Markovian, typically due to interactions with possibly hidden degrees of freedom \cite{wei2000single,mason1997particle,krapf2019spectral,dolgushev2025evidence}.
 For example, in the context of the above-mentioned applications, heartbeat and electroencephalogram signals \cite{ivanov1999multifractality,lopes2009fractal} as well as pricing options \cite{zhang2021pricing,sottinen2001fractional}, are known to exhibit memory.
 Describing such non-Markovian dynamics is typically a difficult task.

 One of the most fundamental approaches to non-Markovian dynamics is fractional Brownian motion (fBm), a symmetric Gaussian process with stationary increments that has long-range correlations \cite{Mandelbrot:1968}.
 While, strictly speaking, fBm is a continuous, non-smooth process, in real-world applications it is sampled in discrete time.
-The resulting discrete-time process $X_0,\dots,X_{N}$ (see Fig.~\ref{fig:cartoon}) has increments $\phi_i = X_{i+1} - X_{i}$, which follow a multivariate Gaussian distribution:
+The resulting discrete-time process $X_0,\dots,X_{N}$ (see Fig.~\ref{fig:cartoon}) has increments $\phi_i = X_{i+1} - X_{i}$, called fractional Gaussian noise (fGn), which follow a multivariate Gaussian distribution: